eformsignen/eformsignen.github.io/help/chapter7.rst

-To create and send electronic documents via eformsign, you have to create a template first which can be converted into an e-document.
+To create and send electronic documents via eformsign, you have to create a template first which can be transformed into an e-document.

 **How to create a template with Form Builder**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~